 Recommended Videos

-Among the five finalists are Shelly Teel, a third-grade teacher at Westside Elementary School in Columbia County, and Brandy Nicole Anderson, a 7th grade civics teacher at Indian Trails Middle School in Flagler County, and Mark Harrison, a teacher at Union County High School; and Autumn Crabtree, a culinary arts teacher at Crystal River High School in Citrus County.
+The other Northeast Florida finalists were Shelly Teel, a third-grade teacher at Westside Elementary School in Columbia County and Brandy Nicole Anderson, a 7th-grade civics teacher at Indian Trails Middle School in Flagler County

 According to a release, Teel received her Bachelor of Arts in Education from St. Leo University, holds certification in English for Speakers of Other Languages and is reading endorsed.
 She provides after-school tutoring to students in her class and has been rated highly effective since 2013.
 She is also active in her church, serving as a Life Group Leader.